maxzod/lighthouse/README.md

 ```
 lighthouse
 ```

-OR
+to run lib/main.dart and watch for changes an the entire project

 ```
-lh
+lighthouse <file-name>
 ```

-## which will run ./lib/main.dart and wait for changes to restart it ;
+to run <file-name> and watch for changes an the entire project

+For easy of use you can use replace `lighthouse` with `lh` and will work the same

 # TODO :